bytekodex/bytekot-painter/readme-en.md

 An image-painting library for the Bytekot Telegram bot designed to generate images from textual representations of bytecode with highlighting.
 It is also planned to be used in javap-viewer.

-The concept is straightforward: the library, for now, exposes a single method, `paint` (and `free_paint`), which accepts two arguments, "C-strings", `input` and `path`.
+The concept is straightforward: the library, for now, exposes a single method, `paint` (and `free_image_data`), which accepts one argument, "C-string", `input` and returns struct with data.
 The former is the actual JVM bytecode, while the latter is the path where the image will be saved (depending on the operating system, relative and absolute paths depend on a forward slash or dot with a forward slash).

-After the image is saved, the library returns control with a C-style string (either the path to the image or a text error).

-In the future, I plan to change the interface to return an integer code for errors.
-(PRs are welcome)

 ## Bugs and improvements